The East Cape Food Tour

 Monday, October 7, 2019

 Being a foodie is about much more than enjoying the taste of food.
-True culinarians know that eating is a full-spectrum experience that includes things like ambiance, service, freshness, presentation and even the view from the dining establishment.
-If you consider yourself a true aficionado of great cuisine, you need look no further than East Cape near Cabo San Lucas.
+True culinarians know that eating is a full-spectrum experience.
+It includes things like ambiance, service, freshness, presentation and even the view from the dining establishment.
+If you consider yourself a true aficionado of great cuisine, you need look no further than East Cape food.

-Whether you’re just visiting the area on vacation or are a new resident of the East Cape region, you’ll want to add the following restaurants to your itinerary.
+Whether you’re just visiting the area on vacation or are a new resident of the East Cape region, you’ll want to add the following restaurants to your East Cape Food Tour itinerary.

-Offering a fusion of Japanese-Mexican cuisine, Nick-San Cabo offers some of the best sashimi, nigiri and seafood in the region.
-Indulge in salmon yuzu, tuna tostadas, charred octopus, spicy scallops, curried sashimi salad and oysters, or, if you’re taking a meat-lover, opt for the beef medallions or teriyaki chicken.
+Nick-San Cabo offers a fusion of Japanese-Mexican cuisine.
+It features some of the best sashimi, nigiri and seafood in the region.
+Indulge in salmon yuzu, tuna tostadas, charred octopus, spicy scallops, curried sashimi salad and oysters.
+If you’re taking a meat-lover, opt for the beef medallions or teriyaki chicken.

 Staying at the Four Seasons Los Cabos at Costa Palmas while you look for your perfect piece of East Cape real estate?
 The poolside restaurant Casa De Brasa offers a unique opportunity to dine on the freshest catch of the day: YOURS.

-With the “Catch Your Own” program, diners can board a fishing boat at the private marina and venture out onto the Sea of Cortez to catch their own marlin, snapper or sailfish, which is then prepared by the chef with your choice of signature sauces and sides.
+With the “Catch Your Own” program, diners can board a fishing boat at the private marina and venture out onto the Sea of Cortez to catch their own marlin, snapper or sailfish.
+Your catch is then prepared by the chef with your choice of signature sauces and sides.

 While the poolside dining may feel relaxed and casual, the chopped salads, shrimp tacos and made-to-order guacamole are close enough to perfection to be served in any formal establishment.